ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 The W3C Nu Markup Checker provides a detailed report on the HTML and ARIA code of the web page, including errors and warnings.
-There are options to open the report in the current window or a new window.
+There are options to check all frames, or just the main page.
+Results open in new window(s).

 ### Filter Nu results